-Soil is made up of four basic components: gravel, sand, silt and clay.
+Soil is made up of four basic components: gravel, sand, silt, and clay.
 Loam and organic matter, while not necessarily a type of soil, are two other important facets that affect overall soil health.

 Sand is smaller than gravel but is not the smallest component particle in the mix.
-Nutrients tend to pass through sand, so soil mixtures heavy with sand tend to need more frequent fertilization.
+Nutrients tend to pass through sand, so soil mixtures that are heavy with sand tend to need more frequent fertilization.

 Silt is a smaller particle than sand and is the primary component of proper soil.
 Silt is comprised of decomposed plant and/or animal matter, such as manure, leaves, and twigs.
 Unlike gravel or sand, silt retains moisture and nutrients.
 It also has the ability to trap air, which helps plants thrive.

 Mulch is a form of organic matter that gardeners often place on top layer of the soil.
-More than just a decorative feature, mulch helps the soil retain moisture.
-According to the “Southern Gardener’s Handbook” a 2-inch layer of mulch may help reduce water loss up to twenty percent and also keeps soil temperatures 5 to 10 degrees cooler.
+More than just a decorative feature, mulch helps the soil retain moisture instead of it evaporating.
+According to the Southern Gardener’s Handbook, a 2-inch layer of mulch may help reduce water loss up to 20 percent and also keeps soil temperatures 5 to 10 degrees cooler.